spokestack/spokestack.io/content/blog/integrating-spokestack-google-app-actions-3/index.md

 }
 ```

-These changes can be summarized in an important tip: If you're using voice commands to transition to a new activity, it's a good idea to **return `null` from `onClassification`**.
-Send any data needed for the response to the new activity, and let it generate and add the response with `say`.
-This can smooth the audio experience a bit, preventing the Android lifecycle from interfering with playback.
-We'll be working on a way to handle this automatically in future versions of Spokestack.

 ## Conclusion

 Just like that, we've gone from a cool-but-confusing "headless" voice experience to a UI-supported voice interface that puts the user in control and removes code from our codebase.
 It's a win-win.
 A quick checklist for integrating Spokestack Tray in your app: